 Case Of Judah

-It only has 90 pages, so I’ll need to purchase a second one, but I love the simple layout, so it’s worth it to me.
+It only has 90 pages, so I’ll need to purchase a second one, but I really enjoy the straightforward format, so it will be worth it to me in the end.